High Dynamic Range 3D Gaussian Splatting via Luminance-Chromaticity Decomposition: Experiments

-\textbf{(I) Superior HDR reconstruction quality.} Our model significantly outperforms all LDR-focused competitors \citep{3dgs,nerf}.
-It is observed that directly applying NeRF \citep{nerf} to HDR imagery leads to poor HDR reconstruction performance since its radiance field formulation implicitly assumes bounded color intensities, making it incapable of representing the wide, nonlinear luminance variations inherent in HDR data.
-Relative to 3DGS, \MODEL{} achieves a substantial +6.58 dB PSNR gain, attributable to our luminance-chromaticity decomposition that resolves the fundamental limitation of entangled SH representations in HDR regimes.
-While increasing SH orders (\textit{e.g.}, to fifth-order) marginally improves 3DGS's HDR performance, such approaches introduce significant computational overhead (41\% slower inference) and may exhibit pronounced overfitting artifacts, as shown in \cref{fig:sh3vs4} and discussed in \cref{sec:method:elevating}.
-In contrast, our approach preserves the explicit, optimization-friendly structure of 3DGS while decoupling intensity from chromaticity, enabling seamless integration into any SH-based 3DGS framework without architectural overhaul.
+\textbf{(I) Superior HDR reconstruction quality.} Our model significantly outperforms all LDR-focused competitors \cite{3dgs,nerf,scaffold-gs}.
+Although we replace the bounded sigmoid output with softplus to allow unbounded HDR prediction, NeRF \cite{nerf} still struggles under direct HDR supervision, likely due to the difficulty of optimizing high-dynamic-range radiance and geometry jointly through an implicit MLP representation.
+Relative to vanilla 3DGS \citep{3dgs}, LCD-GS achieves a substantial +9.50 dB PSNR gain on the synthetic dataset and +4.35 PSNR gain on the real-world dataset, attributable to our luminance-chromaticity decomposition that resolves the fundamental limitation of entangled SH representations in HDR regimes.
+While increasing the maximum SH degree (\textit{e.g.}, to 5th-degree) marginally improves 3DGS's HDR performance, such approaches introduce significant computational overhead (41\% slower inference) and may exhibit pronounced overfitting artifacts, as shown in Fig. \ref{fig:sh3vs4} and discussed in Sec. \ref{sec:method:elevating}.
+In contrast, our approach preserves the explicit, optimization-friendly structure of 3DGS while decoupling luminance from chromaticity, enabling seamless integration into any SH-based 3DGS framework without architectural overhaul.

-\textbf{(II) Advantages of native HDR representation.} \MODEL{} surpasses HDR NVS methods that reconstruct HDR scenes with additional HDR supervision \citep{hdr-gs,mono-hdr-3d} as well as HDR-NeRF \citep{hdrnerf} across all metrics, which confirms that native HDR observations preserve radiometric fidelity irrecoverable from multi-exposure LDR sequences.
-Crucially, our framework eliminates the need for complex LDR-to-HDR domain translation modules (\textit{e.g.}, tone-mapping networks \citep{hdr-gs, hdrnerf}), operating directly in the physical radiance domain, avoiding error propagation and architectural complexity inherent in cross-domain approaches.
-While our model achieves marginally lower LPIPS scores (\textit{e.g.}, 0.011 \textit{vs.} 0.014 for HDR-GS \citep{hdr-gs}), this metrics cannot fully reflect critical perceptual improvements in HDR space \citep{cao2024perceptual}, as evidenced in \cref{fig:syn_cmp}.
-These experiments demonstrate that multi-exposure LDR may not be necessary when HDR images are available, as directly learning from HDR data can yield more accurate radiance estimation and more stable color reconstruction without relying on exposure calibration or tone-mapping consistency.